alttch/bma-info/eva3/highload.rst

 ========

-Thanks to EVA ICS architecture and optimization for modern multi-core CPUs, the platform can provide good results even on a microcomputers.
+Thanks to EVA ICS architecture and optimization for modern multi-core CPUs, the platform can provide good results even on microcomputers.
 System components and :doc:`CLI<cli>` tools may require more time to launch on architectures different than Intel x86_64, but the regular performance should not be affected even on an embedded ARM-based systems.